 - For the marinade, mix the ingredients together.
 As the peanut butter is sticky, you can use a food processor or blender to make it nice and even.

-- Cut the eggplant into 3cm cubes, place the cubes in a large mixing bowl and pour the marinade over them.
+- Cut the aubergine into 3cm cubes, place the cubes in a large mixing bowl and pour the marinade over them.
 Mix the marinade well with your hands, so that the cubes are all well covered.
 Leave to marinate for at least 30 minutes.

-- Wrap each satay skewer in aluminium foil and place on the BBQ grill (medium heat) for 15 minutes (the eggplant should feel soft when you prick it and not dry, otherwise leave them in the aluminium foil for another 5 minutes) with the lid of the BBQ closed.
+- Wrap each satay skewer in aluminium foil and place on the BBQ grill (medium heat) for 15 minutes (the aubergine should feel soft when you prick it and not dry, otherwise leave them in the aluminium foil for another 5 minutes) with the lid of the BBQ closed.

 Tips from the author